getlarge/frontin/README.md

 ### 1. frontin *client*

-*Before running the client, be sure you have already completed steps 1 and 2, and have both Moquette and mqtt-realtime-chart-server running in separate terminal windows.*
+*Before running the client, be sure you have already completed steps 1 and 2, and have both MQTT Broker and HTTP Server running in separate terminal windows.*

+Configure your instance by copying and editing config/local.env.sample.js in a new config/local.env.js file.

 Open a new terminal window and navigate inside the root folder of the client application, then run: